Movietone Act:

 Bimbo is a firefighter.
 After the mice warm up the fire truck, he and his horse Sparky run off to fight a fire in an apartment building.
 He tries to rescue a pianist playing Franz Liszt's Second Hungarian Rhapsody, but the pianist refuses to stop and leave his piano.
 Bimbo then drags the piano through the hall and out the window.

 Murray is difficult to identify, but his presence can be confirmed if one listens carefully.
-He is heard on certain phrases as "Put on your shoes," "That's all there is, there ain't no more," and his usual minor voice effects throughout the film.
+He is heard on certain phrases, such as "Put on your shoes," "That's all there is; there ain't no more," "Get out," and other minor voice effects.

 Screen Songs: